stacks-network/docs/_develop/zero_to_dapp_3.md

     <img src="images/kingdom-failed.png" alt="">

-    You get this message because, when you authenticates, your DApp at one URL requested a resource (an identity) from another DApp, the Blockstack Browser.
+    You get this message because, when you authenticate, your DApp at one URL requested a resource (an identity) from another DApp, the Blockstack Browser.
 A request for a resource outside of the origin (your new website) is called as a _cross-origin request_(CORs).
 Getting data in this manner can